pokusew/nfc-pcsc/README.md

 [![npm](https://img.shields.io/npm/v/nfc-pcsc.svg?maxAge=2592000)](https://www.npmjs.com/package/nfc-pcsc)
 [![nfc-pcsc channel on discord](https://img.shields.io/badge/discord-join%20chat-61dafb.svg)](https://discord.gg/bg3yazg)

-A simple wrapper around [pokusew/node-pcsclite](https://github.com/pokusew/node-pcsclite) to work easier with NFC tags.
+Easy reading and writing NFC tags and cards in Node.js

-Built-in support for reading **card UIDs** and reading tags emulated with [**Android HCE**](https://developer.android.com/guide/topics/connectivity/nfc/hce.html).
+Built-in support for auto-reading **card UIDs** and reading tags emulated with [**Android HCE**](https://developer.android.com/guide/topics/connectivity/nfc/hce.html).

 > **NOTE:** Reading tag UID and methods for writing and reading tag content **depend on NFC reader commands support**.
-It is tested to work with **ACR122 USB reader** but it can work with others too.
+It is tested to work with **ACR122 USB reader** but it should work with **all PC/SC compliant devices**.
 When detecting tags does not work see [Alternative usage](#alternative-usage).

+This library uses pscslite native bindings [pokusew/node-pcsclite](https://github.com/pokusew/node-pcsclite) under the hood.

+_**Psst!** You are browsing the documentation for the master branch, [look here](https://github.com/pokusew/nfc-pcsc/tree/v0.5.0) to see the usage of latest published version._

 ## Content